 Then, I folded the cut edge up to the fold line and pressed a second fold line into the lining as shown below:

-Now, fold up the lining twice on the fold lines and stitch around the edge as shown:
+Next, fold up the lining twice on the fold lines and stitch around the edge as shown, using a regular presser foot and a regular stitch:

 Chances are the lining doesn’t need pressing, but the pants do.
-Always press from the inside of the pants on the wrong side of the fabric.
+Always press on the inside of the pants on the wrong side of the fabric.

 If you press on the right side of the pants, always cover the pants with a lightweight piece of cotton fabric (sometimes called a press cloth) so that the iron won’t leave a “shine” on the fabric.
 Never, never, press over the stitched area if you are pressing from the right side because it will leave unsightly lumps and bumps that you can rarely get out.